bddean/peanut-prolog/notes/call-ideas.md

 Fallback & safety
 -----------------
-Targets that cannot implement `plts_jit_compile` reuse the interpreter from approach 1; a build-time flag `--no-jit` can enforce that.
+Targets that cannot implement `peanut_jit_compile` reuse the interpreter from approach 1; a build-time flag `--no-jit` can enforce that.

 Cut semantics